wa-os-official/wa-os/README.md

 This is not a request for luxury.
 It is a request for continuity.

-If the physical layer supporting this mission collapses, the development and deployment of WA-OS may be halted.
+If the physical layer supporting this mission collapses, development may be delayed or halted.

 Support is not charity — it is maintenance of the mission’s physical layer.